 The great Diwali weekend is here.
-The front pages of the newspapers, all the TV channels, FM channels, handbill insertions in dailies, hoardings, SMSes, all have pursued you like the much coveted suitor, just for this weekend when you will make the decisive purchases for Diwali.
+The front pages of the newspapers, all the TV channels, FM channels, handbill insertions in dailies, hoardings, SMSes, all have pursued you like the much-coveted suitor, just for this weekend when you will make the decisive purchases for Diwali.
 Indians across the world celebrate this festival of joys with much fervor.
-Lights, food, and shopping forms an integral part of Diwali.
+Lights, food, and shopping form an integral part of Diwali.
 My God!
 Belagavi people venture out in hordes days ahead.

 Last week saw the city’s crowds happily returning home carrying bags of clothes.
 The city’s epicenter for clothes has somewhat tilted towards the civil hospital road, with outlets like Biba, Soch, Inmark, Pantaloons, Megamart, Blackberrey’s, Allen Solly, Park Avenue, Global Desi, Black berry, Van Heusen opening shops.
 Some shops are reminiscent of the Greek facades and almost all of them offer a rare luxury- parking space.

 Parking your vehicle on Khade Bazar or Ramdev Galli is like getting a 3 BHK on Karve Road!!!
 I am always amused to see that shops selling related items like sheets, pillows, footwear, bangles, bags and purses, lingerie, paints, etc. also do brisk business during this season.